-In Part 2, we first introduced the basics of ADS-B, such as message structure, types, and different ADS-B versions.
-We then explained the structures and decoding processes for all ADS-B messages, including identification and category, airborne position, surface position, airborne velocity, and aircraft operation status.
-We also talked about parameters like uncertainties, accuracies, and integrities of ADS-B positions and velocities.
-Finally, in Part 2, we described the error control mechanism of ADS-B messages, which can be used to detect (and potentially corrected) corrupt messages.
+In Part 2, I first introduced the basics of ADS-B, such as message structure, types, and different ADS-B versions.
+Then, I explained the structures and decoding processes for all ADS-B messages, including identification and category, airborne position, surface position, airborne velocity, and aircraft operation status.
+I also talked about parameters like uncertainties, accuracies, and integrities of ADS-B positions and velocities.
+Finally, in Part 2, I described the error control mechanism of ADS-B messages, which can be used to detect corrupt messages and with potential to correct them.

-In Part 3, we focused on the decoding of other types of Mode S messages.
-After explaining the basics of Mode S, we discussed all-call replies, surveillance replies, ACAS messages, and Comm-B messages.
+In Part 3, I focused on the decoding of other types of Mode S messages.
+After explaining the basics of Mode S, I discussed all-call replies, surveillance replies, ACAS messages, and Comm-B messages.
 These are messages transmitted in different Mode S downlink formats, with Comm-B downlink containing the most information.
 In theory, it supports up to 256 message types (not all are used currently).
 Within Comm-B communication, some subsets of messages are commonly used by air traffic controllers.
-Then, we continued with the decoding of nine message types in three groups of Mode S services, which are Mode S elementary surveillance, Mode S enhanced surveillance, and Mode S meteorological services.
-As the third party receiver, the difficulty of decoding Comm-B messages is that we can not easily identify the types of messages like ADS-B messages.
-So, in the last chapter of this part, we discussed the important aspect of how to infer Comm-B types from downlink messages.
+Then, I continued with the decoding of nine message types in three groups of Mode S services, which are Mode S elementary surveillance, Mode S enhanced surveillance, and Mode S meteorological services.
+As the third party receiver, the difficulty of decoding Comm-B messages is that the types cannot be easily identified like ADS-B messages.
+So, in the last chapter of this part, I discussed the important aspect of how to infer Comm-B types from downlink messages.

-In chapter 2, we talked about the coverage of ADS-B receivers.
-Even with the perfect location, one receiver can only cover a maximum area of around 400 km radius, due to the curvature of the Earth.
+In Chapter 2, I talked about the coverage of ADS-B receivers.
+Even with the perfect visibility, one receiver can only cover a maximum area of around 400 km radius, due to the curvature of the Earth.
 The coverage is further reduced when the antenna is not free of obstacles like buildings and mountains.

 To cover full flight trajectories for a larger area, a group of receivers needs to be deployed.
 Furthermore, to have coverage over the entire continent (or multiple continents), an even larger network of receivers is needed.
-To deploy and maintain receivers on such a larger scale is difficult for any individual entity.
-That is the reason for crowd-sourced ADS-B networks.
+Easy access to low-cost software-defined radios make crowd-sourced ADS-B networks a reality nowadays.

 A crowd-sourced network usually consists of a large group of enthusiasts who are voluntarily feeding their receiver data to a central server (or cluster of servers) on the internet owned by an entity.
 The owner of the service can be a commercial company or a non-profit organization.
 These companies often provide free premium user accounts to contributors in return for their data.
 Some companies also provide free receivers for users to host in areas with less coverage.
 In such cases, they often make agreements with receiver hosts to maintain and keep the receiver online as much as possible.
-In Table 1.1, several ADS-B networks are listed.
+Table 1.1 lists several ADS-B networks.